DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 expresses itself so schizophrenically at this moment has been cultivated for decades in popular culture.
-Turkish national identity was a fiction that enabled the foundation of modern Turkish Republic, and became an ideal model (rather than an existing “type”) for molding its modern social subjects.
-Militarism, authoritarianism, and patriarchy became interrelated components of the political culture of “modern” Turkey, as the previously non-existing “Turkish identity” was built by embodiment of these notions.
-After 1980’s military coup, a “national culture industry” emerged, emphasizing the same notions that are now seen in a liberal market environment.
+Turkish national identity was a fiction that enabled the foundation of modern Turkish Republic, and became an ideal model (rather than an existing 'type') for molding its modern social subjects.
+Militarism, authoritarianism, and patriarchy became interrelated components of the political culture of 'modern' Turkey, as the previously non-existing 'Turkish identity' was built by embodiment of these notions.
+After 1980's military coup, a 'national culture industry' emerged, emphasizing the same notions that are now seen in a liberal market environment.
 This national and nationalist culture industry started to dominate the local cultural markets particularly with the emergence of private TV channels by the 1990s.
 Since the early